Sachin-Sagar/Unified-radar-tracker/readme.md

 Bash

 pip install numpy pyserial pyqt5 pyqtgraph scipy Configure COM Port (for Live Mode): Open src/main_live.py and adjust the CLI_COMPORT_NUM variable to match the serial port your radar is connected to.
+For Linux, the correct path is /dev/ttyACM0.

 Run the Application: Execute the main.py script from the root directory of the project.